 IMIQUIMOD is sold under two famous brands: Aldara 5% and Zyklara 3.75%.

-At Anna’s Cosmetics IMIQUIMOD is available in the form of sachets under the brand name of Imiquad at a strength of 5% and Imunocare at the same strength.
+At Anna’s Cosmetics IMIQUIMOD is available in a form of single sachets under the brand name of Aldara at a strength of 5%.

 IMIQUIMOD cream 5% also treats superficial genital viral warts.